There are several factors to consider when choosing whether to implement either

 - Some browsers do not print applets.

-of this solution please see the section "Graph Printing" or click
+For an outline of this solution please see the section "Graph Printing" or click